 Kathy Saltzman Romey

 She also coordinates and presents the Bridges series, the nationally acclaimed community-engagement program of the Minnesota Chorale.
-Begun in 1994 to build musical and social bridges between diverse populations, Bridges is an annual initiative that harnesses the richness of global choral repertoire to engage with the community and raise awareness of pressing social needs.
+Begun in 1994 to build musical and social connections between diverse populations, Bridges is an annual initiative that harnesses the richness of global choral repertoire to engage with the community and raise awareness of pressing social needs.
 A passionate advocate of choral civic engagement, Romey documented the Bridges program in a co-authored chapter with two University of Minnesota conducting students for the 2009 book Wisdom, Wit and Will: Women Choral Conductors on Their Art published by GIA Publications.

-Active as a guest conductor, chorus master, and clinician throughout the United States and Europe, Romey has regularly prepared ensembles with the Internationale Bachakademie Stuttgart for special programs and tours in Austria, Chile, France, Germany, Poland, Switzerland, and the United States.
+Active as a guest conductor, chorus master and clinician throughout the United States and Europe, Romey has regularly prepared ensembles with the Internationale Bachakademie Stuttgart for special programs and tours in Austria, Chile, France, Germany, Poland, Switzerland and the United States.
 Currently, she oversees the chorus of the Junges Stuttgarter Bach Ensemble (Young Stuttgart Bach Ensemble) in collaboration with artistic director Hans-Christoph Rademann.
 From 2013 to 2018, she also served on the faculty of the Weimar Bach Cantata Academy, focusing on the study and presentation of cantatas by Johann Sebastian Bach under the direction of Bach scholar and conductor Helmuth Rilling.
-In addition to her work with Bach Academies, Romey has prepared programs with the Carnegie Hall Festival Chorus, Grant Park Music Festival, Netherlands Radio Choir, Teatro del Lago Festival, and Westminster Symphonic Choir.
-2016 marked her third appearance with Berkshire Choral International.
+In addition to her work with Bach Academies, Romey has prepared programs with the Carnegie Hall Festival Chorus, Grant Park Music Festival, Netherlands Radio Choir, Teatro del Lago Festival and Westminster Symphonic Choir.
+The year 2016 marked her third appearance with Berkshire Choral International.

-Romey earned a B.A. in flute performance from the University of Oregon in 1979, and an Artistic Degree in choral conducting under Helmuth Rilling from the Frankfurt Musikhochschule in 1984.
-She returned to the United States and served as assistant conductor to Dale Warland at Macalester College, and held the position of Director of Choral Activities at Macalester from 1985 to 1992.
+Romey earned a B.A. in flute performance from the University of Oregon in 1979, and an artistic degree in choral conducting under Helmuth Rilling from the Frankfurt Musikhochschule in 1984.
+She returned to the United States and served as assistant conductor to Dale Warland at Macalester College, and held the position of director of choral activities at Macalester from 1985 to 1992.
 She joined the faculty at the University of Minnesota in 1992 and was honored by the Minnesota Chapter of the American Choral Directors Association with the 2002 Conductor of the Year award.
 In 2006, the University recognized her work with the Arthur Motley award for exemplary teaching.